scalekit-inc/docs-staging/docs/single-sign-on/quickstart-sso.md

 The endpoint to initiate SSO is crucial for the authentication workflow.
 The SSO integration starts after you redirect the user to Scalekit Authorization URL.

+**Redirect URI**<br/>A redirect URI is the endpoint in your application that Scalekit redirects the user to after they have completed the authentication with their Identity Provider.

+After a successful user authentication, Scalekit provides a temporary code value to the redirect_uri you configured.
+You'll need to POST this code back to Scalekit with your client secret in order to retrieve user details.

-There are a few configuration options to send the Authorization URL to Scalekit:
+There are also a few configuration options that can be send to Scalekit in the Authorization URL:

-1. **<SimpleCode>organization_id</SimpleCode>**: Organization ID that the user belongs to.
+1. **<SimpleCode>organization_id</SimpleCode>**(optional): Organization ID that the user belongs to.
 This is the preferred parameter for SAML and OIDC connections.
 Example: <SimpleCode>org_12434341</SimpleCode>

-2. **<SimpleCode>connection_id</SimpleCode>**: You can also use the Connection ID for the specific SSO connection.
+2. **<SimpleCode>connection_id</SimpleCode>**(optional): You can also use the Connection ID for the specific SSO connection.
 Example: <SimpleCode>conn_121414141</SimpleCode>

-3. **<SimpleCode>domain</SimpleCode>**: If your application enforces SSO for all users that belong to a particular email domain, this attribute can be useful to detect the appropriate SSO connection.
+3. **<SimpleCode>domain</SimpleCode>**(optional): If your application enforces SSO for all users that belong to a particular email domain, this attribute can be useful to detect the appropriate SSO connection.
 Example: <SimpleCode>google.com or yourcustomerdomain.com</SimpleCode>

 <Tabs groupId="tech-stack">